rdaum/moor/README.md

 ### License?

-_Moor_ is licensed under the GNU Affero General Public License, version 3.0.
+_Moor_ is licensed under the GNU General Public License, version 3.0.
 See the [LICENSE](./LICENSE) file for details.

 Why the GPL?